cgwire/gazu/docs/source/examples.md

 ## Post a preview

-We assume here you already have comment task and comment information:
+We assume here you already have retrieved related task and comment.
+To add a preview you need to specify you which to upload as a new preview:

 ```python
 preview_file = gazu.task.add_preview(